mtondolo/comesapp-api/README.md

 ## Biznet-api
-This is a RESTful Node API that returns in JSON a list of companies supplying agriculture products.
-This API is the data source for the biznet mobile app.
+This is a RESTful Node API that returns in JSON a list of data items: news and events.
+This API is the data source for the COMESA News mobile app.
 ### Features
 Return a list of products in JSON format.
 ### Issues